 Going to the beach doesn’t necessarily mean sunbathing.
 For us, it’s a place to exercise, take the dog on walks, meet friends, picnic, surf, SUP, swim, and generally just get outside of the house.
 The beach is one of the main reasons why we are lucky to live here.

-What are your favorite outdoors activities in San Diego?
+What are your favorite outdoor activities in San Diego?

 Katie Dillon is the managing editor of La Jolla Mom.
 She helps readers plan San Diego vacations through her hotel expertise (that stems from living in a Four Seasons hotel) and local connections.
 Readers have access to exclusive discounts on theme park tickets (like Disneyland and San Diego Zoo) and perks at luxury hotels worldwide through her.
 She also shares insider tips for visiting major cities worldwide, like Hong Kong, London, Paris, and Shanghai, that her family has either lived in or visits regularly (or both).